microsoft/thrifty/README.md

 [![Build Status](https://travis-ci.org/Microsoft/thrifty.svg?branch=master)](https://travis-ci.org/Microsoft/thrifty) [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Thrifty-green.svg?style=true)](https://android-arsenal.com/details/1/3227)

-Thrifty is an implementation of the Apache Thrift software stack for Android.
+Thrifty is an implementation of the Apache Thrift software stack for Android, which uses 1/4 of the method count taken by the Apache Thrift compiler.

 Thrift is a widely-used cross-language service-definition software stack, with a nifty interface definition language from which to generate types and RPC implementations.
 Unfortunately for Android devs, the canonical implementation